Hundreds of skiers, snowboarders kick off season at Roundtop

 Roundtop will be open Sunday from 8 a.m. until 4 p.m.

-The resort says as long as conditions stay the same, it will be open next weekend too.
+The resort says as long as conditions stay the same, people will be able to ski and snowboard next weekend, too.